Beresta: Birch Bark Crafts

 oval boxes made of birch bark decorated with flower motifs

-Birch bark crafts have existed in Russia for centuries.
+Birch bark crafts have existed in Russia and other Eurasian countries for centuries.
 Birch bark is a flexible and soft material that is also waterproof and durable.
 It lends itself well to weaving as well as techniques of cutting, drilling, engraving, and stamping.
+It can even be sewn.

 Birch bark can be rendered into an oil that is used to waterproof leather, and also has antiseptic uses such as treating skin conditions or infections.
 You can see how Russian birch oil is made in this video.